 USAID requires that performance indicators be identified for every result at each results level included in a Results Framework.
 For any particular result, a maximum of three indicators are allowed.

-USAID distinguishes between standard indicators — a menu of indicators across all of the types of programs USAID funds for which it tries to collect data in a consistent way from all Missions — and custom indicators which are selected at the Mission level.
-Progress against most CDCS Results Frameworks are measured by a combination of these two types of indicators.
-At the CDCS Goal level, USAID recommends including context indicators as a special type of custom indicator, to measure conditions relevant to the performance of projects and programs, such as macro-economic, social, political conditions, or critical assumptions of a CDCS.
+USAID distinguishes between standard indicators — a menu of indicators developed jointly with the Department of State, across all of the types of programs USAID funds for which it tries to collect data in a consistent way from Missions — and custom indicators which are selected at the Mission level.
+Progress against most CDCS Results Frameworks is measured by a combination of these two types of indicators.

 For some types of results, the selection of an appropriate indicator that can be used repeatedly in the same way is simple.